chili-publish/grafx-documentation/docs/GraFx-Studio/guides/actions/example-hideframe/index.md

-# Actions: How or hide a frame
+# Actions: How to hide a frame

 !!! example "Experimental"
     Actions are released as Experimental.